"We came by the workshop when you were out and took some of your waste material. I hope you don't mind." said one of the pair of French ladies.

-I now have thousands of meters of this border material, in all shapes and sizes, collected over more than 15 years.
+I now have thousands of meters of this border material, in all shapes and sizes, collected over 20 years.
 Many of these border styles are no longer available at any price.
 Their rarity and beauty make this collection a treasure trove indeed!

 The smallest pieces are put to use in our BB gift bag and Rupee coin bag.
 Slightly larger pieces go into our Passport bags.
-Rolls and other big pieces are used for our Lila Jhola and in many of my women's Art Wear garments.
+Rolls and other big pieces are used in my line of Art Wear handbags, such as the Lila Jhola and in many of my women's Art Wear garments.

-More recently I have created a new line of Tangail Border Collages using these borders as the basis.
-These art panels are stitched on to t-shirts to create our unisex FabricArt T. I have also created a tie design which is defined by border, some of which are from the treasure trove.
+More recently I have created a new line of Woven Canvases using these borders as the basis.
+They are stitched on to t-shirts to create our unisex P.F.I.
+T-Shirts.
+I have also created a tie design which is defined by border, some of which are from the treasure trove.